jorgethomasm/GFS-Decoder/README.md

 https://en.wikipedia.org/wiki/Global_Forecast_System

 This software manages the download and decoding (Degrib) of the Grib-formatted files that contain Messages (MSGs) or weather variables forecasted for the next hours, depending on the desired forecast horizon (FH).

 If the forecast horizon is 24 hours, then 24 files will be downloaded, decoded and the variables of interest will be extracted and saved in a .dat file with table format.
-(Actually an US_en-formated .csv file)
+This file is actually an US_en-formated .csv one.

 Each files is approximately 200 MB.
 As soon as one is downloaded and processed, the file is deleted in order to optimise hard drive space.

 ## Current selected MSGs with energy management purposes: